The Green Bay Packers will attempt to get to 1-0 to start the 2022 season when they take on the Minnesota Vikings at U.S. Bank Stadium on Sunday.

-Here’s how the staff at Packers Wire believes the Week 11 matchup with the Colts will go down:
+Here’s how the staff at Packers Wire believes the season opener against the Vikings will go down: